Concourt candidate riles commissioners

 Four candidates is the bare minimum the JSC can interview because the constitution requires that at least four names be sent to President Jacob Zuma for consideration for a single vacancy.

-And in a spirited exchange with commissioners yesterday, Judge Nugent suggested that the reason people were reluctant to come forward was in part to do with the JSC itself.
+And in a spirited exchange with commissioners on Saturday, Judge Nugent suggested that the reason people were reluctant to come forward was in part to do with the JSC itself.